dysphie/nmrih-map-foster-care/README.md

-# durkhaz-mapping-resources
+# nmrih-map-foster-care

-All of Durkhaz's mapping resources for No More Room in Hell, rescued from [this thread](https://forums.nomoreroominhell.com/index.php?/topic/12587-all-my-mapping-ressources-vmfs-models-textures-and-sounds/).
-Their words:
-> Hi,
+Unfinished No More Room in Hell maps, up for grabs

->
+> durkhaz - 23/05/2016
-> Since I'm done with source and moved onto other projects, here's an archive containing all my unfinished source maps.
+> Hi, since I'm done with source and moved onto other projects, here's an archive containing all my unfinished source maps.
 Fell free to use them for whatever.

+> Macgyverthehero - 08/30/2019
+> Hey guys, mapper of nmo_southpole here.
+I'm giving away all versions of nmo_southpole I ever worked on as I can't work on them anymore.
+If anyone would like to continue them you can download them here.
+Please see the enclosed README file for details.